josemanuelep/chatbot-tests/README.md

 - The automation test the status code of response
 - Also check the body message
 - The given excel to data has golden paths
+- The las item of the excel is de expected response